-The baseline schedule of on-sky observations during commissioning concludes with a 8-week period to undertake two science validation surveys.
+The baseline schedule of on-sky observations during commissioning concludes with a 8-week period to undertake two Science Validation Surveys.
 The two surveys are designed to test the Prompt Products and Data Release Products, respectively.
+These surveys would begin after the early system integration and test period for LSSTCam, and assume that stable science quality imaging capability has been established prior to beginning sustained observing campaigns.